macleginn/nocacoda/content/howtoreadthedata.md

 - Internal vs. external causes.
 - Taxis: simultaneous vs. anterior.

-These parameters are explained in the [Questionnaire](https://nocacoda.info/questionnaire.html) section.
+These parameters are explained in the [questionnaire]({{ site_url_j }}/questionnaire.html) section.
 Their values ascribed to the stimulus sentences are inherited by the entries in the final dataset.

 ### Parameters associated with individual translations into target languages